SamDesmondKing/The-Boredless-Tourist/README.txt

 Tourism recomendation engine built as an exercise for CodeCademy.
-Not an original project, added here as git practice only.